ohubaut/GildedRose-Refactoring-Kata/Java/README.md

 * `Item` class should be treated as an immutable dependency => state changes should be propagated, even if handled differently;
 * New classes should reside in a different package, to reduce the risk of API leakage;
-* Inventory goods should own their degrading logic.
+* Inventory goods should own their update logic;
+* Extract logic to update `Item` properties as separate mutators for sellIn and quality.

 ## Notes